aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-profile-user-guide.rst

   - Markers can be saved and loaded by using a provided name for the marker set.
   - Individual markers can be renamed or deleted in this menu as well.

+- The "Search" tab can be used to find and highlight specific points in the profile related to the queried field(s).
 - Click on the "Box Select" button in the top-right corner of the timeline and then click and drag on any region of the plot to select all events in that region and get summary statistics such as total duration and breakdowns of opcodes, transfer_sizes, and more.
 - The ``Edit view settings`` can be used to further customize the timeline view.
 For example, changing the ``Instruction Grouping`` dropdown option to "Layer" will re-color the timeline based on the associated framework layer name.
+Editing any settings will update the URL accordingly, which can be used to re-visit the current view at a later time.

 Additionally, there are various summary buttons that can be clicked to provide more information on the model/NEFF, such as the input and output tensors, number of FLOPs, and the start and end of a framework layer.